When You Find Fault with Others (Luke 12:13-15)

 Our sinful nature gives us an inclination to judge others critically rather than charitably.
 As a result, whenever we experience conflict, our natural reaction is to blame others and focus on their wrongs.

 This tendency is as old as the world.
 When God confronts Adam in Genesis 3, Adam is quick to shift the focus to Eve’s conduct.
-Eve is equally swift to blame Satan for the sin that has brought cascading conflict into the world.
+Eve is equally quick to blame Satan for the sin that has brought cascading conflict into the world.

 This pervasive tendency to blame others for conflict is so natural that we do not need to teach it to our children.
 As soon as they can mouth the simplest words, they begin to use their tongues to shift the focus from their own wrongs to the actions of others: “He took my toy!”
 “She hit me first!”
 “He does it, too!”